About The Office of Sponsored Programs

 Sheilah Wiley, Post-Awards Coordinator

-The Office of Pre-Awards serves as a catalyst for development and implementation of innovative ideas, generates enhancements to existing grantsmanship policies and practices, interprets/communicates research policies and related issues, conducts training and ensures that timely notifications of funding opportunities are made available for university personnel.
+The Office of Pre-Awards serves as a catalyst for development and implementation of innovative ideas, generates enhancements to existing grantsmanship policies and practices, interprets/communicates research policies and related issues, conducts training.
 Pre-Awards also provides limited grantsmanship support to community and faith-based organizations that are aligned with various university Initiatives.
 It’s evolving role is to anticipate change and develop strategies to assist the administration, faculty and staff with retaining or Improving productivity while adapting to a new research and contracting culture.

 The Office of Post-Awards principal responsibility for assisting principal investigators and program directors in managing grants and contract awards.
 This position provides assistance in the business and financial aspects of sponsored programs including: